wzWang1991/TCP-Protocol-implementation/README.md

 	Test case:
 		Transmit a file with proxy.
 The size of file should not be too small(50-100KB is fine).
-		You may choose a good window size, which should not be too small(Larger than 10 is good).
+		You may choose a proper window size, which should not be too small(Larger than 10 is good).
 		Set the proxy with -O 50 or -L 50.
 Maybe setting the out of order rate could shows it better.
 		Transmit the file, and check the log file of receiver.
 		You can see that the ACK number will changed but it does not increase by one if it has buffers some packets and just received a packet it lacks.